-A "transaction" represents a complete serial telegram, and consists of a number of frame objects (see below).
+A 'transaction' represents a complete serial telegram, and consists of a number of frame objects (below).
 Each transaction is associated with a set of parameters controlling how and when to use it on the subnetwork.

-• Commands
+Commands

-A "command" is simply a predefined transaction stored in a list in the Anybus Configuration Manager.
+Commands are simply predefined transactions stored in the Anybus Configuration Manager.
 This simplifies common operations by allowing transactions to be stored and reused.